Weekly Digest 13

 Yelling at clouds

 Our devices gain new computational powers in a way that seems magical, but this is an illusion.
-The “magic” happens on a machine in a hyperscale data centre on the other side of the world, one with a very real material footprint.
+The “magic” happens on a machine in a hyperscale data centre on the other side of the world.
 These massive facilities contain tens of thousands of computers, and consume vast amounts of energy and water.
 They have real impacts on the people working and living near them.

-It may be tempting to say that this model is more efficient than having many small data centres, which is true, but also potentially misleading.
+While this model may be more efficient than having many small data centres, efficiency isn’t the full story.
 First of all, the overall energy and water needs may be overall lower per gigaflop of computation in hyperscale data centres.
 But the impacts of the hyperscale data centres accumulate in concentrated areas.
 Meanwhile, distributing the energy and water needs across small data centres over a larger area may cause less harm by not putting any one locality at risk of blackouts or water shortage.

 The growth in demand has significant climate impacts.
 Growth in cloud computing is offsetting progress on renewable energy.
 Data centres are either sucking up all the newly commissioned renewables that could be used to power homes and businesses, or their presence is preventing the decommissioning of fossil fuel infrastructure.
 Google and Microsoft have essentially abandoned their emissions ambitions in pursuit of AI.